-433.130 Magistrate's authority to enforce public health

-measures.
-Any magistrate authorized to issue warrants in criminal cases shall issue a warrant upon affidavit of the assistant director or any local public health officer, directing the warrant to the sheriff of the county or the deputy of the sheriff, or to any constable or police officer, requiring them under the direction of the Health Division to enforce all public health measures required by orders under ORS 433.019, 433.022 and 433.106.
-[Amended by 1973 c.259 s.11; 1987 c.600 s.12]

-- 433.135 Providing for quarantined persons.
+- 433.130 Magistrate's authority to enforce public health measures.
+Any magistrate authorized to issue warrants in criminal cases shall issue a warrant upon affidavit of the Director of Human Services or any local public health officer, directing the warrant to the sheriff of the county or the deputy of the sheriff, or to any constable or police officer, requiring them under the direction of the Department of Human Services to enforce all public health measures required by orders under ORS 433.019, 433.022 and 433.106.
+[Amended by 1973 c.259 §11; 1987 c.600 §12] - 433.135 Providing for quarantined persons.
 When a person is quarantined on account of a communicable disease, the local board of health having jurisdiction may provide for such persons confined, the necessities of life, including medical care when necessary.
-[Amended by 1973 c.259 s.12] - 433.140 Payment of quarantine expenses; assistance.
-(1) The expenses incurred under ORS 433.135, when properly certified by the executive officer of such board, shall be paid by the person quarantined, when able to pay them. - (2) The Adult and Family Services Division may provide general assistance, including medical care for such person, on the basis of need, provided that no payment shall be made for the care of any such person in or under the care of any public institution or public agency or municipality.
-[Amended by 1971 c.779 s.64] - 433.145 [Repealed by 1973 c.259 s.20] - 433.150 Quarantine hospital; seizure, control of and compensation for emergency hospital.
+[Amended by 1973 c.259 §12]

+- 433.140 Payment of quarantine expenses; assistance.
+(1) The expenses incurred under ORS 433.135, when properly certified by the executive officer of such board, shall be paid by the person quarantined, when able to pay them. - (2) The Department of Human Services may provide general assistance, including medical care for such person, on the basis of need, provided that no payment shall be made for the care of any such person in or under the care of any public institution or public agency or municipality.
+[Amended by 1971 c.779 §64]

+- 433.150 Quarantine hospital; seizure, control of and compensation for emergency hospital.
 (1) Any city or municipality may establish a quarantine hospital within or without its own limits, but if within its own limits, consent of the municipality within which it is proposed to establish such hospital shall be first obtained.
 Such consent shall not be necessary if the hospital is more than 800 feet from any occupied house or public highway. - (2) When a great emergency exists the board of health may seize and occupy temporarily for such quarantine hospital any suitable vacant house or building within its jurisdiction and the board of health of any city or municipality having a quarantine hospital shall have control over the same.
-However, in case of use of such house or premises, due compensation shall be tendered for their use. - 433.155 [Repealed by 1973 c.259 s.13 (433.156 enacted in lieu of 433.155)] - 433.156 Enforcement of isolation or quarantine by police.
+However, in case of use of such house or premises, due compensation shall be tendered for their use. - 433.155 [Repealed by 1973 c.259 §13 (433.156 enacted in lieu of 433.155)] - 433.156 Enforcement of isolation or quarantine by police.
 All state and local police officers shall cooperate with any officer authorized to impose isolation or quarantine in the enforcement thereof.
-[1973 c.259 s.14 (enacted in lieu of 433.155)]
+[1973 c.259 §14 (enacted in lieu of 433.155)]